Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: Evaluation

-To evaluate the capability of the LLM-enabled conformance checking-based monitor, we have built some datasets that include both the normal traces of the previous experiment and new anomalous traces generated by simulating the control-flow of Figure \ref{SOM_PROCEDURE} and injecting three types of control-flow anomalies: \begin{itemize} \item Missing Activities (MA): The control flow is corrupted by removing an activity from the trace. \item Unknown Activities (UA): The control flow adds activities that were not included in the model. \item Wrongly-Ordered Activities (WOA): The control flow swaps the order of activities, opposed to the model prescriptions. \end{itemize} These three anomalies can be linked to the software fault injection taxonomy of Duraes and Madeira \cite{duraes2006softwarefaulemulation}.
-Specifically, the MA anomaly type corresponds directly to their ``Missing construct'' category, which the authors identified as the ``dominant type of software bug''.
-Similarly, the UA anomaly type maps to their ``extraneous construct'' category, representing ``surplus'' code.
-Finally, the WOA anomaly type is a clear example of their ``Wrong construct'' category, which includes defects where the code is ``wrongly coded or ill-formed''.
+\paragraph{Fault types}To evaluate the capability of LLM-enabled conformance checking-based monitors, we inject three types of control-flow anomalies: \begin{itemize} \item \textbf{Missing Activities (MA)}: The control flow is corrupted by removing an activity from the trace. \item \textbf{Unknown Activities (UA)}: The control flow adds activities that were not included in the model. \item \textbf{Wrongly-Ordered Activities (WOA)}: The control flow swaps the order of activities, opposed to the model prescriptions. \end{itemize} These three anomalies can be linked to the software fault taxonomy of Duraes and Madeira \cite{duraes2006softwarefaulemulation, natella2013sfi}.
+Specifically, the MA anomaly type corresponds to their \textit{missing/wrong construct} category, which the authors identified as the dominant type of software bug.
+For example, a missed \texttt{if} construct could skip the execution of an activity, or a wrong construct could not cover a condition in which an activity is expected to be executed.
+Similarly, the UA anomaly type maps to their \textit{extraneous construct} category, representing surplus code.
+For example, redundant code could be wrongfully inserted by a programmer, causing the duplication of an activity.
+Finally, the WOA anomaly type is a clear example of their \textit{wrong construct} category, which includes defects where the code is wrongly coded or ill-formed.
+For example, a statement could be misplaced within the control flow, causing an activity to be executed before its prerequisites are met, or sequential activities to be executed in the reverse order.